MewPurPur/godsvg-website/src/articles/1.0-alpha2/article.md

 ---
 slugcat: 1.0-alpha2
 title: "New prerelease: GodSVG 1.0-alpha2"
 tagline: After only two weeks, there are already enough new things for a new alpha build.
-Most notably, GodSVG is out for web and MacOS!
+GodSVG is now out for web and MacOS!
 author: MewPurPur
 tags: release
-date: Created
+date: 2023-12-21
 release: 1.0-alpha2
 prerelease: true
 ---